Justice (tarot card)

 Justice is a Major Arcana tarot card, numbered either VIII or XI, depending on the deck.
 This card is used in game playing as well as in divination.
+Often depicted as a figure holding a scale and sword, the Justice card symbolizes fairness, truth, law, and cause and effect.
+It represents the need for objectivity, accountability, and balance.

 Description

 The Justice card, as a member of the tarot deck, appears in early tarot, such as the Tarot de Marseilles.
 It is part of the tarot's Major Arcana, and usually follows the Chariot, as card VIII, although some decks vary from this pattern.
 The virtue Justice accompanies two of the other cardinal virtues in the Major Arcana: temperance and strength.

-The figure on the card holds a scale made of gold in their left hand, symbolizing a balanced decision.
+In the Rider-Waite tarot, the figure on the card holds scales made of gold in their left hand, symbolizing a balanced decision, and a sword in their right hand, representing logical, unbiased decisions and decisive, sharp action required to cut through illusions.

 Interpretation

 According to A. E. Waite's 1910 book Pictorial Key to the Tarot, the Justice card carries several divinatory associations: